AgainPsychoX/AquariumController/README.md

 + Show total running time (from last power-on), under current time at web portal.
 + Try overclock ESP into 160 MHz.
 + Use better web server library (https://github.com/me-no-dev/ESPAsyncWebServer).
++ Make sure no strings are created (allocated) when handling request - allocate them in advance if necessary.
 + Use HTTPS for web server.
 + Use some authorization for web panel config setting.
 + Reuse light cycle 2 bytes instead of hour/minute start/stop bytes for things like pumps or circulator.